ELeeAstro/Rosseland_Clouds/README.md

  ## Output

  Output is generated into specific results_* directories for your method and species.
-We in
+We include example plotting routines (which needs to edited to plot each species).

  ## Example use in GCMs